 Consider generic or store brands.

 Prices are almost always lower if you buy larger quantities—just beware of spoilage if you buy perishable items and make sure to keep an eye on portion sizes when preparing food.

 Apples, bananas, cabbage, carrots, dark-green leafy vegetables, green peppers, oranges and sweet potatoes are often more affordable than other types of produce.

 Those tempting treats are put there for a reason: impulse buying!
 Plus, they’re usually less-than-stellar options including candies and other low nutrient foods.

 Load up on fruits, veggies and natural low-fat dairy products at the grocery store.
 Try to avoid purchasing (or do so in moderation) processed foods like baked goods and chips.
 If you’re looking for healthier versions of your favorite snacks, Jenny Craig offers a variety of options to choose from.

 Convenience of takeout without the cost

 If you still like the convenience of not having to cook your own meals, you don’t have to resort to eating out.
-Jenny Craig, for instance, offers around 100 healthy, delicious, chef-designed meals and snacks…all for about $20 per day.15
+Jenny Craig, for instance, offers around 100 healthy, delicious, chef-designed meals and snacks…all for a reasonable price.15